They say that all we are is dust in the wind. But, you can prove them wrong by scattering handfuls of these five magic dusts in your wake.

 Magic dusts are a weird concept.
 It’s like seasonings, but for magical effects.
 It’s one of those magic items that existed in D&D 1st Edition because someone had to come up with a magic item and thought, “I dunno, magic dust maybe?”
 Probably deriving it from Pixie Dust.
 At any rate, in the ensuing editions, Magic Dusts multiplied, though now there are fewer.
-Which is why we’re here to show you some magic dusts that would be easy to bring back to 5E.
+That’s why we’re here to show you some D&D magic dusts that would be easy to bring back to 5E.

 Dust of Decoy